cbeauchesne/flask-camp/docs/cooking.md

-    user            : User who made this document protected       : Boolean, if the document is protected hidden          : Boolean, if this version is hidden
+    user            : User who made this document protected       : Boolean, if the document is protected hidden          : Boolean, if this version is hidden data            : content of the document, may be missing when hidden is True
 ```

 * `get_document` is a function that take a document id, and returns the non-cooked version of this document (or `None` if it dosn't exists).